tomsiwik/udaciflash/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
+[SemVer](http://semver.org/) is used for versioning.
 For the versions available, see the [tags on this repository](https://github.com/tomsiwik/udaciflash/tags).

 ## Authors